 Scholarly Commons Citation

 West, Robin, "Invisible Victims: A Comparison of Melville's Bartleby the Scrivener and Glaspell's A Jury of Her Peers" (1996).
 Georgetown Law Faculty Publications and Other Works.
-Paper 666.
+666.